 We Have Three Options

 There are three options that Ramesh leads a discussion about.
 We can go over the Cho La Pass.
-There will be more snow higher up, a possibility of avalanche, and the dangerous roping area we talked about last night, well yes, even more, dangerous That option is discounted pretty quickly
+There will be more snow higher up, a possibility of avalanche, and the dangerous roping area we talked about last night, well yes, even more, dangerous That option is discounted pretty quickly by everyone.

 We can stay another night here and hope the snow goes.
 If it doesn’t we will have no chance at all to get to what is many people’s primary goal – get to Everest Base Camp.
 This is hard because we all want to get to Base Camp, but we want to take the high pass too.
 We want Base Camp more.